cemakpolat/simple-iot-project/README.md

-# Building a Simple IoT middleware
+# Creating a Simple IoT Middleware

 ## Use Case